 - FOSS4G in education;

 - FOSS4G for Sustainable Development Goals (SDG);

 - Business products powered by FOSS4G

-Next, you will need to assign between 1 to 4 indicating the level of technical complexity of your contribution.
+Next, you will need to assign a number between 1 and 4 indicating the level of technical complexity of your contribution.

 |Close call for talks||Community voting opens||Community voting closes||Accepted talks announced||Full FOSS4G 2021 program|

 FOSS4G is the international geospatial community’s event, thus the main selection of talks will be done through the open community voting process.
-The highest-scored ones will automatically be included in the program, while the others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.
-Its members will make sure that the conference program will be well-balanced, diverse and they will make sure that every OSGeo project will have a “State of ” kind of presentation.
+The highest-scored talks will automatically be included in the program, while others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.